 Trees in our cities: 10 reasons we need to plant more

-And our urban trees are pretty amazing.
+Urban trees are pretty amazing.
 Not only do they provide a source of beauty and interest in the otherwise bleak urban landscape, they have crucial environmental benefits and give all us city-dwellers a place to relax, away from the stresses and strains of everyday life.

-1. They produce Oxygen (no big deal)
+1. They produce oxygen

 It has been said that if trees produced free WiFi, we would be planting them in our cities like crazy.
-What they do produce is Oxygen, an element which is fundamental to our existence on this planet!
+What they do produce is oxygen, an element which is fundamental to our existence on this planet!

-In a single season, 1 mature leafy tree can produce enough Oxygen to allow 10 of us to breathe.
-This is most important of all in densely populated and polluted areas like cities, where average Oxygen levels are expected to be at least 6% lower.
+In a single season, 1 mature leafy tree can produce enough oxygen to allow 10 of us to breathe.
+This is most important of all in densely populated and polluted areas like cities, where average oxygen levels are expected to be at least 6% lower.

 In a year, a single mature tree can absorb up to 48 pounds of carbon dioxide.
 It’s thought that globally our forests absorb 40% of manmade CO2 emissions before it reaches our outer atmosphere where it can trap more heat.
 Because of their size and density, trees are much better at this than smaller plants.

-To give you an idea of just how good they are at storing carbon – it’s estimated that 2,367,000 tonnes of carbon is stored in London’s trees alone, with an estimated value of £147million to the UKs economy.
+To give you an idea of just how good they are at storing carbon – it’s estimated that 2,367,000 tonnes of carbon is stored in London’s trees alone, with an estimated value of £147million to the UK's economy.

-This is particularly important in cities where a large proportion of the grounds surface is made up of impermeable materials, like tarmac and concrete.
+This is particularly important in cities where a large proportion of the ground surface is made up of impermeable materials, like tarmac and concrete.
 When we get a sudden downpour, this can quickly cause flash flooding if the water has nowhere to go.
 Trees to the rescue!

 5. They’re keeping things cool

 As well as absorbing water, trees also release it as water vapour through evapotranspiration from their leaves, which produces a cooling effect.
 They also provide shade for the ground and buildings, resulting in further cooling and less energy usage.
-The overall cooling effect of a single, mature tree an average is equivalent to 10 air conditioning units running for 20 hours in a day.
-This cooling helps against the urban heat island effect which can cause temperatures in a city to be 7 degrees higher on average.
+This cooling helps against the urban heat island effect, where towns and cities are hotter than their rural counterparts.

 6. A helping hand for wildlife